From

 Read time: 25 min

-This booklet examines how autism spectrum disorder (ASD) can influence learning.
-It provides strategies teachers can use relating to key areas where students with
+This booklet examines how autism can influence learning.
+It provides strategies teachers can use relating to key areas where autistic students may need support.

 Website